Shondham 16

 Shondham 16 is a 1989 Indian Tamil-language film written, directed and co-produced by T. S. Krishna Kumar.
 The film stars Mohan and debutante Kalyani.

 Plot

-It is the story of an orphan played by Mohan attempting to get married to the girl he is in love with.
+Mohan plays an orphan attempting to marry the girl he is in love with.
 Challenges crop up when his would-be father-in-law has a condition that the groom should have a large joint family.
 Desperate to marry her, he lies he has sixteen relatives who live with him and sets his office colleagues up as his relatives.

 However, upon seeing that all his relatives depend on him for everything, the father-in-law changes his mind deciding that all relatives are self-serving.
-In the end, when they all donate blood to save Mohan's life, he understands the truth and the marriage is solemnized.
+In the end, when they all donate blood to save Mohan's life, he understands the truth and the marriage is solemnised.